Ahmedsalah779/video_downloader/README.md

-# video_downloader
+# youtube_video_downloader
-GUI app that download video or a playlist from Youtube in video or in audio form
+you have the option to download playlist or single video you can enjoy them in video or in audio form you will find your downloads in new folder in the directory you set befor